 Share Projects and Data Using Connected Workspace

-The Connected Workspace command provides seamless round-trip data synchronization between TBC and Trimble Access—or other project team members running TBC (using their Trimble ID login credentials)—via the Trimble Connect cloud platform, ensuring a smooth, safe, and efficient workflow when exchanging all types of project data.
+The Connected Workspace command provides seamless round-trip data synchronization between TBC and field systems like Trimble Access and Trimble Perspective (or other project team members running TBC using their Trimble ID login credentials) via the Trimble Connect cloud platform.
+With the Connected Workspace, you can:

+ensuring a smooth, safe, and efficient workflow when exchanging all types of project data.
 For example, Connected Workspace enables you to create Workspace projects into which Job data can be uploaded from Trimble Access, stored in the project, and imported into your TBCproject at any time.
-In addition, multiple project-related file types can be uploaded and stored in your Connected Workspace project and then, as necessary, either imported into your TBCproject or downloaded to a file folder.
+In addition, multiple project-related file types can be uploaded and stored in your Connected Workspace project.
+Then, as necessary, either import the data into your TBCproject or downloaded it to a file folder.
+See

 In addition to project data, Connected Workspace also supports the sharing and synchronization of full TBC projects using the Trimble Connect cloud platform.
 You can upload your entire project, including the VCE project file and all related data and image files, to Workspace on the cloud, after which you or other team members can work on it directly in the cloud or check it out and download it to their local drive to work on it.
 When they are done, they can simply check it back in, synchronizing their changes with the version stored in the cloud in Connected Workspace.